stalker-doge/NewPortfolio/README.md

 ---

 **🔐 Security Reminder**: Never commit GitHub tokens or sensitive credentials to version control.
-Always use the admin panel for secure token management.
+Always use admin panel for secure token management.

 **📝 Note**: This is a comprehensive CMS system built with modern web technologies and security best practices.
 Regular updates and maintenance are recommended to ensure security and performance.